AI Data Leakage: Hidden AI Agent Risks and How to Prevent Them

 When an AI agent accidentally or unknowingly shares private information with the wrong person or another system, it is called a data leak.
 When AI systems handle sensitive data, even a small mistake can expose private information.
 It is not simply a technical issue.
 It is known to lead to financial loss, legal trouble, and loss of trust.

 In this guide, we will look at the hidden risks of AI agents and how to use AI data-leakage prevention strategies to keep your business safe.
+You will also learn how generative AI data leakage happens across prompts, training data, logs, third-party integrations, and AI agent workflows.

 What Is AI Data Leakage?